 A bone profile will identify the elevated phosphate level and this is regularly monitored in patients with CKD.
 Other blood tests may be useful to determine the underlying cause, which include:

 Acute hyperphosphataemia and subsequent secondary hypocalcaemia can be life-threatening.

 Acute hyperphosphataemia (e.g. tumour lysis syndrome), usually resolves within 6-12 hours in the context of normal renal function if the offending cause is removed.
 Intravenous sodium chloride can be administered to enhance phosphate excretion.

 Chronic hyperphosphataemia that requires treatment generally only occurs in the context of CKD or rare inherited disorders.

-The management of hyperphosphataemia depends on the degree of renal impairment and treatment usually following the Kidney Disease: Improving Global Outcomes (KDIGO) guidelines
+The management of hyperphosphataemia depends on the degree of renal impairment and treatment usually follows the Kidney Disease: Improving Global Outcomes (KDIGO) guidelines.

 Hyperphosphataemia can be associated with both short and long-term complications.

 These complications usually occur from secondary hypocalcaemia: